pruthviperumalla/Event-Recommender-System/README.md

 - metric definiton, why
 - baseline models, why

+The number of traning samlpes that we have from each of the class is represented below.

+Figure of class imbalance.

+This shows us there is a class imbalance where the number of examples from "not interested" class is almost three times the number of samples from interested class.
+In such situations of class imbalance, a naive classifier that always predicts a "not interested" class would yield very high accuracies that would sometimes be greater than our trained model's accuracy.

+Therefore, accuracy should not be the only metric to interpret the results of various models and we looked for other baseline metrics such as F measure.
+In our current use case, we would use our class prediction to send out event invites to users who would potentitally attend.
+Since we do not want to spam all the users, we want the invites to more precise and we have chosen F0.5 measure specifcally as it gives more importance to precision than recall.

+F0.5 score is given by the following formula

+### Baseline strategy:

+1. **Accuracy:** For accuracy, the baseline strategy would be to always predict the most frequent class as that would yield the highest possible accuracy.

+2. **F0.5 score:** Precision and recall always counter balance each other.
+Predicting the minority class (not interested in our case) would give a good lower bound for F0.5 score [2].

 Our train test split is 80:20.
 To avoid overfitting and tune the hyperparameters, we used 5-folds cross validation on the training split.
 Below, we discuss the experiments, results and analysis of the various models we trained in the interest prediction phase.